Pre-Physician Assistant Studies (BS)

 To become a physician’s assistant, you’ll need a master’s degree and licensure in your state of practice; a solid undergraduate, such as a bachelor’s in pre-physician assistant studies, will prepare for the rigors of a graduate-level PA program.

-Why USF for a Pre-Physician Assistant Program?
+Why Saint Francis for a Pre-Physician Assistant Program?

 Our pre-physician assistant program gives you: